-Math majors tend to be highly satisfied with employment after college.
+Mathematics majors tend to be highly satisfied with employment after college.
 They are generally well compensated, and the work is usually strongly related to mathematics.
-The best five jobs listed in a recent Jobs Rated Almanac—software engineer, actuary, computer systems analyst, computer programmer and mathematician—all require a very strong background in mathematics.
+The best five jobs listed in a recent Jobs Rated Almanac include software engineer, actuary, computer systems analyst, computer programmer and mathematician—each of which requires a very strong background in mathematics.
 In fact, almost every one of the top 50 jobs involves a significant amount of mathematical reasoning and knowledge.

 Department of Mathematics